NBS8045 : The International Business Environment

 Aims

-To enable students to become aware of the macro-economic, institutional and political forces influencing the development and regulation of the global business environment.
+To enable students to understand how macro-economic, political, social and technological forces influence the development and regulation of the international business environment.

-By examining the macro-economic, institutional and political forces that influence the development and functioning of the global business environment, this module provides a comprehensive survey of the complex and dynamic international environment in which organisations operate.
+By examining the macro-economic, political, social and technological forces that influence the global business environment, this module provides a comprehensive survey of the complex and dynamic international environment in which businesses operate.
 Areas covered include:

 - locating globalisation in a historical context

-- development and regulation of global trade, investment and finance
+- the development and regulation of global trade, investment and financial markets

-- changing role of the state within the global environment
+- the role of the state within the global environment

-- trends in the evolving relationship between business and society
+- trends in the evolving relationship between international businesses and society

 Outline Of Syllabus